brettchalupa/projectbook/src/web-apps/linkbud.md

 **The gist**: build an app that allows users to define lists of links that can be viewed publicly on the web.

-A web application for building out a simple list of a links for a given profile.
 This is useful for people linking to various profiles on social media, sharing an album on multiple streaming services, or even serving as a simple home page for someone.
+Sometimes referred to as "Link in Bio" sites, I think they're pretty nifty as simple directories people create for their projects.

 ## Specs